 The Shotgun seat by Kids Ride Shotgun allows adventurous mountain biking parents to bring little groms along for the ride.
 Designed to fit a wide range of bike frames, the Shotgun seat will allow you to share your love of the shred with your little one.
 Start ’em young and raise ’em right!

-While it’s not easy to swap between bikes, we love that it fits on a wide variety of bike styles and comes in at a very fair price point.
-Read our full review below to see if it will work for your bike!
+While the Shotgun seat isn’t easy to swap between bikes, we love that it fits on a wide variety of bike styles and comes in at a very fair price point.
+Read our full review below to see if the Shotgun will work for your bike!
 (The Shotgun PRO came out in 2022, and we have that review here.)

 Shotgun Bike Seat

 RATING: Highly Recommended

-BEST FOR: Ages 2 to 5, with no straps kids must be strong and reliable enough to hold on!
+BEST FOR: Ages 2 to 5.
+With no straps, kids must be able to sit still and hold on!